 The National Literature Centre of Wales

 Wales is the land of song and this is reflected in our celebration of music at local festivals.
-For sixty years, the Swansea Festival of Music and the Arts has been responsible for a celebration of world class music, arts and entertainment in the City, centring mainly around the classical genre, opera and jazz.
+For sixty years, the Swansea Festival of Music and the Arts has been responsible for a celebration of world-class music, arts and entertainment in the City, centering mainly around the classical genre, opera, and jazz.

-The College and its locality are steeped in Fun
+The College and its locality have a variety of activities

 Whether you are shopping, eating out or enjoying some leisure time, you’ll find a host of things to do on your doorstep.

 Cardiff, the Welsh capital city, is a 30-minute drive away and has an extensive range of designer shops and facilities, entertainment centres and historical attractions.